tgamla/ultimate-aggregator/README.md

 # Ultimate-Aggregator
 Ultimate-aggregator is javascript query builder for modeling and aggregating data in SQL fashion, focused on performance of queries exceution.
 Works well in both; modeling multi-dimension presentation data in front-end so as supporting dataminig in NO-SQL solutions in back-end.

+Distribution:

-Distribution: UMD, ES5, ISC license.
+module loader: CommonJS, JS version: ES5, ISC license.

 ## Constructors